DUE TO COVID- 19 UPCOMING EVENTS ARE POSTPONED, CANCELLED OR ARE TAKING PLACE VIRTUALLY

 We had fun making SLOW POKIE SLOTHS in June 2019

 IF YOU LIKE TO SEW, AFTER YOU LEARN OUR TECHNIQUES YOU WILL LOVE TO SEW.

-We had a great time learning sewing techniques on Saturday, February 17th.
+We had a great time learning sewing techniques in February 2018.
 Margaret Islander was known for sewing techniques she learned from her work in the garment industry.
 Karen Pieczonka, a Certified Island Sewing Systems Instructor wowed us with the Island Sewing Systesm Sew Better, Sew Faster program.
 She e showed us tips and trick for seam allowances, cutting, marking, interfacing, preserving a pattern, bundling, operating the sewing machine, sewing efficiently, easing sewing curves, crimping, and sew finishes.
 Even expert sewists will learned something.
 Members reported going straight home to try them out.

 WORLD OF WHIMSY TRUNK SHOW

 Sisters Celeste Beck and Merri McKenzie are living “The Dream.”
 Their Goatfeathers Studio is a mixed media and fiber arts space dedicated to the love to textiles.
 They have loads of fun exploring fabric manipulations.
 They include their redesigned fabrics into purses, jewelry, dolls, quilts, wearable art and much, more.
 Their enthusiasm is infectious.
 Their ideas are unbridled!
-You will believe them when the tell you they travel by Unicorn.
+You will believe them when they tell you they travel by Unicorn.
 Its going to be a fun ride.
-We had so much fun January 13, 2018!
+We had so much fun in January 2018!
 Check out their Facebook page.